-ArchiveSocial works with hundreds of government agencies and private companies to capture and archive information shared on social media.
+ArchiveSocial works with thousands of government agencies and private companies to capture and archive information shared on social media.
 Our product helps public and private agencies comply with open records laws and similar regulatory guidelines.
 By connecting directly to the social networks, ArchiveSocial ensures complete, authentic, and in-context records of social media communications.

-ArchiveSocial is proud to be working with President Obama’s digital transition team to capture the social media records of our first social media president and to make them available to the public.
+ArchiveSocial is proud to be working with President Obama’s digital transition team to capture the White House social media records of our first social media president and to make them available to the public.
 To read the full story of why we are working with the White House on this project and how it fulfills our mission to “Empower and Protect Open Dialogue,” visit our blog.

 Frequently Asked Questions

 The Freedom of Information Act (FOIA) requires that records of federal government actions and communications be retained and made available to the public by request.
 The language of FOIA was written to be inclusive and future-proof, and covers all records “regardless of form or format,” which includes social media.
 Every state has some version of this law that applies to state and local records, and which is written with the same inclusive language.
 To see which public records laws apply in your state, go here.

 Social Networks such as Facebook and Twitter do not guarantee that they will maintain the information that is posted to their sites.
 Also, finding the information you need amongst the vast amount of data that exists on these networks can be both time consuming and challenging.
 This is particularly true if the post is more than a day or two old.
 Furthermore, content that gets deleted from the networks can’t be recovered without an archive in place.